bwsw/t-streams/docs/source/Ts-Architecture.rst

 .. figure:: _static/Architecture-Server-OneNode.png

-In the fault-tolerant mode implementation, ZooKeeper returns the address of the Leader server to agents.
+In the fault-tolerant implementation, ZooKeeper returns the address of the Leader server to agents.
 Agents perform operations on Leader that registers them in BookKeeper commit log and stores data to the storage.
 Followers read from BookKeeper to synchronize their state with the Leader.

 .. figure:: _static/Architecture-ServerLeader.png